amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 - GCP Secret Manager
 - HashiCorp Vault

-> The environment variables and local file component are only meant for development and not for production workloads.
+> The environment variables and local file components are only meant for development and not for production workloads.

 In the following section, we're going to show you how to configure a secrets management component for your application.